Call Today! 888-234-8376

 A graded death benefit is something that guaranteed issue life insurance policies include to protect life insurance companies from having to pay large sums to people who may not have long to live—and thus who aren’t paying much into their life insurance policy.

 A graded death benefit means that for the first two years (three years with some carriers), the policy is only as good as the amount you’ve paid into it, plus interest.
 The interest rate varies but is usually 8% or 10%.

 For example: a 58 year old male applying for $20,000 policy would pay approximately $100 a month for a guaranteed issue life insurance policy with an A rated carrier.
-The return on a 2 year graded death benefit would look as follows:

 What if I outlive the graded death benefit?

 When you purchase a guaranteed issue life insurance policy fully knowing you have been given a set amount of time to live, you are hoping for the best.
-This means you believe that you can prove the doctors wrong—and you will!
+This means you believe that you can prove the doctors wrong—and you might.

-And either way, your life insurance beneficiaries will receive the total insurance payout that you’ve signed up for as long as you live past the graded death benefit period.
+Either way, your life insurance beneficiaries will receive the total insurance payout that you’ve signed up for as long as you live past the graded death benefit period.